 Download the latest version of WeiDU for Linux from weidu.org and extract (at least) the WeiDU, weinstall and tolower executables in a $PATH directory (E.G. /usr/bin).

 Following that, open a terminal, cd to your IWD installation directory, run `tolower' and answer Y to both queries (*).

 After that, run 'weinstall g3daletweaks' from your IWD installation directory to install or uninstall the mod.

 *: You can avoid running the second option (linux.ini) if you've already ran it once in the same directory.
 To save time, the archive is already tolowered, so there's no need to run the first option (lowercasing file names) either if you've extracted only this mod since the last time you lower cased file name.
 If you're unsure, running tolower and choosing both options is the safe bet.

 The Icewind Dale Tweak Pack has many components, which can be installed completely independently of one another.
 For convenience, they are grouped into four broad categories.
 At installation time, players can select or ignore entire categories to streamline the installation process.
-The fixes component will always be presented.

 This component has been deprecated in favor of the Icewind Dale Fixpack.